Assault On a Public Official – California Penal Code 217.1(a)

 The California crime of assaulting a public official is defined in Penal Code Section 217.1(a).
 This statute provides significantly harsher penalties than the common misdemeanor simple assault case.

-Penal Code 217.1(a) is a “wobbler” offense that means a prosecutor can file the case as either a misdemeanor or felony crime, based on a variety of factors.
+Penal Code 217.1(a) is a “wobbler” offense, a term unique to California law.
+This means a prosecutor can file the case as either a misdemeanor or felony based on various factors, such as the severity of the assault and the defendant's criminal history.
+The flexibility of this classification underscores the serious nature of the offense.

 In California, these types of laws provide more protection to a specific group of individuals based on their type of employment.

-Since public officials are government employees, an assault on them is thought of an assault on the on the government itself.
-Therefore, Penal Code 217.1(a) has provisions that allows for harsher penalties.
+Since public officials are government employees, an assault on them is considered an assault on the government itself.
+Therefore, Penal Code 217.1(a) has provisions that allow for harsher penalties.

 Public officials regularly make crucial policy decisions that are unpopular.
 This means it's not uncommon for a public official to be in a position where they are the target of: